George Psalmanazar: Friend of Samuel Johnson and others

 Although this last phase of Psalmanazar's life brought him far less fame than his earlier career as a fraud, it resulted in some remarkable historical coincidences.
-Perhaps the most famous of these is the elderly Psalmanazar's unlikely friendship with the young Samuel Johnson, who was also a Grub Street hack.
+Perhaps the most famous of these is the elderly Psalmanazar's unlikely friendship with the young Samuel Johnson, who was also a Grub Street hack (writer for hire).
 In later years Johnson recalled that Psalmanazar had been well known in his neighbourhood as an eccentric but saintly figure, "whereof he was so well known and esteemed, that scarce any person, even children, passed him without showing him signs of respect".

 Psalmanazar also interacted with a number of other important English literary figures of his age.
 In the early months of 1741 he appears to have sent the novelist Samuel Richardson an unsolicited bundle of forty handwritten pages in which he attempted to continue the plotline of Richardson's immensely popular epistolary novel Pamela.
 Richardson called Psalmanazar's attempted sequel "ridiculous and improbable".
 In A Modest Proposal Jonathan Swift ridicules Psalmanazar in passing, sardonically citing "the famous Salamanaazor, a Native of the island of Formosa, who came from thence to London, above twenty Years ago," as an eminent proponent of cannibalism.
 A novel by Tobias Smollett refers mockingly to "Psalmanazar, who, after having drudged half a century in the literary mill in all the simplicity and abstinence of an Asiatic, subsists on the charity of a few booksellers, just sufficient to keep him from the parish".

 Death and memoirs

-In old age Psalmanazar lived on an annual pension of £30, paid by an admirer.
-In his last years he wrote his Memoirs of ** **, Commonly Known by the Name of George Psalmanazar; a Reputed Native of Formosa.
-The book, which was published posthumously, withholds his real birth name, which is still unknown, but contains a wealth of detail about his early life and the development of his impostures.
+George Psalmanazar died on 3 May 1763 in Ironmonger Row, London, England.
+In his will, completed the previous year, he styled himself a poor, sinful and worthless creature; he directed that his body should be committed to the common burying ground, in the humblest and cheapest manner; and he solemnly declared that his History of Formosa was a base and shameful imposture, a fraud on the public.
+He left behind him an autobiography, Memoirs of ****, Commonly Known by the Name of George Psalmanazar; a Reputed Native of Formosa, which first appeared in 1764.
+The book withholds his real birth name, which is still unknown, but contains a wealth of detail about his early life and the development of his impostures.